 According to UNESCO, more than 90% of all learners were affected by school closures caused by COVID-19 at the peak of the disruption.
 While important contributions exist to help capture the impact of COVID-19 on education, there still lacks first-hand and internationally comparable information from schools, collected in a systematic and scientific manner, which is needed for evaluating the extent to which teaching and learning have been challenged, continued, and adjusted as a result of the current crisis.

 The joint study focuses on evaluating the varying situations in secondary education (grade 8) and reporting on the respective challenges of providing quality instructions at a time of widespread educational disruption due to the COVID-19 crisis.
-The study intends to collect information from governments, school principals, and optionally teachers and students, on how countries and, in particular, schools are prepared for distance learning in times of school closures and during a subsequent reopening phase, including measures implemented to provide all students with the opportunity to continue learning.
+The study has collected information from governments, school principals, and optionally teachers and students, on how countries and, in particular, schools are prepared for distance learning in times of school closures and during a subsequent reopening phase, including measures implemented to provide all students with the opportunity to continue learning.

 - Learn how countries and schools are prepared for distance learning in times of school closures, as well as during a subsequent reopening phase